bshetti/k8s-prometheus/README.md

 `kubectl`, `gcloud` and (of course..) [rights to create the RBAC resources in the GKE cluster](https://coreos.com/operators/prometheus/docs/latest/troubleshooting.html)

 1. Have access to a GKE cluster with `kubectl`

+run one of the following

-1. kubectl create namespace monitoring
+$ kubectl create namespace monitoring

+$ kubectl create -f monitoring-namespace.yaml

 ## Setup (detailed instructions)